Houston Museum District: Residential areas

 Museum Park Neighborhood Association (MPNA) serves houses roughly bound by Texas State Highway 288, Hermann Park, Main Street, and Alabama Street.
 Several apartment and/or condo communities are already in the area and new ones are currently being built and developed.
-One benefit of living at The Circle at Hermann Park, The Mosaic, The Parklane, The Plaza, The Warwick, or new residential communities being built is that residents enjoy easy walking distance to the Houston Zoo, The Children's Museum of Houston, The Houston Museum of Natural Science, Miller Outdoor Theater, Hermann Park, The Museum of Fine Arts, Houston, and more.
+One benefit of living at The Circle at Hermann Park, The Mosaic, The Parklane, The Plaza, The Warwick, or new residential communities being built is that residents enjoy easy walking distance to the Houston Zoo, The Children's Museum Houston, The Houston Museum of Natural Science, Miller Outdoor Theatre, Hermann Park, The Museum of Fine Arts, Houston, and more.

 In 2003 Keiji Asakura of SLA Studio Land presented the Museum District Walk Project, a project to expand walkability in the area.
 In 2015 a walkability study came from SWA Group.

 By 2018 residential condominiums became a popular form of residence in the community.

 Parking

-Parking in the Houston Museum District can be tricky if you visit on Thursdays, weekends, HISD Spring/Summer/Winter vacation days, or evenings when Miller Outdoor Theater is hosting a popular show.
+Parking in the Houston Museum District can be tricky if you visit on Thursdays, weekends, HISD Spring/Summer/Winter vacation days, or evenings when Miller Outdoor Theatre is hosting a popular show.
 A parking lot adjacent to the McGovern Centennial Gardens on Hermann Drive was added in 2014.
 You may park there for free.
 Parking in the lot across from the Law Building at MFAH is also free.
 You may also park at the zoo or in the lot near the Rice University Light Rail Station for free (there is a 3-hour time limit).
 You may pay to park along Hermann Drive or on side streets, in the HMNS garage, or in various garages.
 You may also park along the MetroRail Line and take the light rail train to Rice University or The Museum District stops.